Zika virus is a flavivirus, part of the same family as yellow fever, West Nile, chikungunya and dengue fever.

 1960s-1980s - A small number of countries in West Africa and Asia find Zika in mosquitoes, and isolated, rare cases are reported in humans.

 April-July 2007 - The first major outbreak in humans occurs on Yap Island, Federated States of Micronesia.
 Of the suspected 185 cases reported, 49 are confirmed, and 59 are considered probable.
 There are an additional 77 suspected cases.
 No deaths are reported.

 2013-2014 - A large outbreak of Zika occurs in French Polynesia, with about 32,000 suspected cases.
-There are also outbreaks in the Pacific Islands, including Easter Island, the Cook Islands, and New Caledonia during that time.
+There are also outbreaks in the Pacific Islands during this time.
 An uptick in cases of Guillain-Barré Syndrome during the same period suggests a possible link between the Zika virus and the rare neurological syndrome.
 However, it was not proven because the islands were also experiencing an outbreak of dengue fever at the time.

-March 2015 - Brazil alerts WHO to an illness with skin rash that is present in the northeastern region of the country.
-From February 2015 to April 29, 2015, nearly 7,000 cases of illness with a skin rash are reported in that area of Brazil.
-Zika is not the suspected illness at the time.
+March 2015 - Brazil alerts the WHO to an illness with skin rash that is present in the northeastern region of the country.
+From February 2015 to April 29, 2015, nearly 7,000 cases of illness with a skin rash are reported.
 Later in the month, Brazil provides additional information to WHO on the illnesses.